tianshang486/mysql/intl.en-US/User Guide/Recovery/Restore SQL Server Data.md

 ## Restore data to an existing RDS instance {#section_huifu .section}

 You can restore all or part of the databases in your instance to an existing RDS instance.
+You can restore data by time or backup set.

 **Applicable scope**